Country fact file

 Courses

 Degree courses in Turkey are offered in a huge range of subjects, most of which are taught in Turkish or English.
-There are typically three types of course available:
+There are typically three types of courses available:

 - Associate’s degree – lasting about two years and accessible to vocational high school graduates without further assessment